A Brief History

 In January 1986, a proposed contract was mailed to the approximately 600 member association.
 In May of the same year, the APA executive board examined the idea of affiliating the newly formed association with the Michigan Education Association (MEA), the state affiliate of the National Education Association (NEA).

 One of the issues facing the APA was a large debt of over $50,000.
 As an independent union, the association would have to assess that debt to the continued membership as dues or a recurring special dues assessment.
 Affiliation with the MEA would absolve this debt to the newly formed organization and offer the non-supervisory staff at MSU state and national recognition.
 With this affiliation, the APA began building “political visibility” by meeting with state representatives and members of he house and senate who appropriate funds for higher education.

-Today, the MSU-APA boasts over 2,100 non-supervisory staff members.
-We include nearly 300 classifications and job titles.
-We work in over 300 campus buildings and are spread over several geographic areas in Michigan and abroad.
+Today, the MSU-APA boasts over 2,300 non-supervisory staff members.
+We include more than 300 classifications and job titles.
+We work in over 200 campus buildings and are spread over several geographic areas in Michigan and abroad.
 We are part of the MSU Coalition of Labor Organizations, which negotiates our collective health care agreement as well as issues affecting the unionized workforce as a whole.